pnnl/qasmtrans/README.md

 ./qasmtrans -i ../data/test_benchmark/bv10.qasm -m ibmq -c ../data/devices/ibmq_toronto.json -v 1
 ```

-## Correctness verification
+## Testing
-We also test our QASMTrans correctness, we use the same simulator from qiskit to test our transpiled qasm file and qiskit own transpiled file, we pass the file when the differences is less than 0.5%, to run the test simply run the command below:
+The correctness testing is through the comparision of the Qiskit-Aer simulation results from QASMTrans generated circuits, and Qiskit generated circuits for the list of input circuits.
+The test is passed with differences less than 0.5%.
 ```bash
 cd test
 sh validation_test.sh
 ```

-All the detailed result will be stored in compare_summary
+The detailed result will be stored in compare_summary.txt.
 ## Options
 QASMTrans command-line options: